Acadia Students' Union: Acadia Pride

 Acadia Pride is aimed at providing an outlet for lesbian, gay, bisexual, trans-gendered, two-spirited, and queer (LGBT2IQ) individuals, as well as friends, and allies.

 The group provides support for students, staff, and faculty dealing with issues related to sexual orientation and gender identity.
 Pride also aims to build a community within Acadia University, and promote its many goals including creating awareness of issues surrounding sexual orientation and promoting an open and safe atmosphere at Acadia University by breaking down the walls of homophobia, trans-phobia and other related issues.

 Centre for Global Education

 The Centre for Global Education (CGE) was founded in 2007 by Acadia students.
 The CGE seeks to facilitate and promote dialogue between various cultures at Acadia through hosting cultural events and activities.
 These dialogues seek to increase inclusiveness, and awareness of different cultures within Acadia and the community of Wolfville.

 Mental Health Initiative

 It is the hope of the Acadia Mental Health Initiative to improve the lives of those affected by mental illness.
 With specific attention to Acadia students, the society strives to do this in a variety of ways empowering students to get involved in ways that are meaningful to them.
 Most importantly, the combination of all the activities held by the MHS as a whole and its presence on campus have made Acadia a safer place to talk about mental health.

 Acadia Women's Centre

 The Women's Centre is a feminist organization.
+Their stated mission is to "support female-identifying students by advocating for women’s issues, empowering female students, and creating a strong sense of community among female-identifying students".